The rate framework is effective January 1, 2020. It is a new classification and premium rate setting model for Schedule 1 employers.

 The purpose of this policy is to outline:

-- the special risk band movement rules used to transition employers to the new model and set premium rates for 2020, 2021 and 2022, and
+- the special risk band movement rules used to transition employers to the new model and set premium rates for 2020, 2021, 2022 and 2023

-- how transition costs are funded by employers.
+- how transition costs are funded by employers, and

 To transition to the new classification structure, each employer’s business activity is classified in the 6-digit classification code that the WSIB determines best represents the business activity.